tahmid198/Password-Cracking/README.md

 Make sure to have Hashcat downloaded.

-To download on macOS use a package manager such as homebrew and type `brew install hascat` in terminal.
+To download on macOS use a package manager such as Homebrew and type `brew install hashcat` in terminal.
+On windows you can use a package manager such as Chocolatey and type `choco install hashcat` in command shell.
+Or you can just download the binaries directly from the Hashcat website linked below.

-hascat command = `hashcat -m < hash-mode> -a < attack-mode >`
+Can be ran anywhere with hascat command = `hashcat -m < hash-mode> -a < attack-mode >`